Pipelines in Biotech Companies

 A clinical study involves research using human volunteers (also called participants), which is intended to add to medical knowledge.
 There are two main types of clinical studies: clinical trials (also called interventional studies) and observational studies.
 Clinical studies can take place in many locations, including hospitals, universities, doctors' offices, and community clinics.
 The location depends on who is conducting the study.

-Clinical trials are conducted in a series of steps, called phases—each phase is designed to answer a separate research question.
+Clinical trials are conducted in a series of steps, called phases, and each phase is designed to answer a separate research question.
 You can search clinical trials on the government site ClinicalTrials.gov, which lists many studies with locations in all 50 States and in 193 countries.

 - Phase I: Researchers test a new drug or treatment in a small group of people for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.